singer-io/tap-salesforce/Blacklisting.md

 ### Query Restricted Objects

-These are objects which the Salesforce Bulk API endpoint has reported a specific method of querying that requires a special `WHERE` clause, which may be incompatible for bulk replication.
+These are objects which the Salesforce API endpoint has reported a specific way of querying that requires a special `WHERE` clause, which may be incompatible for replication.

 #### Types of Salesforce Errors associated with this category: